stratumn/go-indigonode/doc/extend.md

 	Needy

 	// Plug is given a map of exposed connected objects, giving the handler
-	// a chance to save them.
+	// a chance to use them.
 It must check that the types are correct, or
 	// return an error.
 	Plug(exposed map[string]interface{}) error
 }